This article includes links to our travel partners at Tripadvisor, where you can read traveller reviews, book tours and plan your visit to Barcelona.

 Passeig de Gracia

-This main shopping street is lined with department stores and boutiques selling the latest European fashions.
-Visited by over 7 million tourists each year, this paseo is considered the heart of Barcelona.
+This main shopping street has department stores and boutiques selling the latest European fashions.
+This paseo is considered the heart of Barcelona, visited by over 7 million tourists each year.

 - Time required: At least 2 hours.